hbrc-fpga-class/class-material/verilog_tutorial_part2.md

 * The motors go the same speed
 * Button1, makes the motors go faster
 * Button0, makes the motors go slower

+Extra Credit:
-* If motor speed "goes negative" change motor direction
+* If motor speed "goes negative" change motor direction.

 #  That's it!

-That complete part_2 of this Verilog tutorial.
-With the information you learned from part_1 and part_2, you should be able to understand most of the HBA Verilog peripherals in this repository.
+That completes part_2 of this Verilog tutorial.
+With the information you learned from [part_1](verilog_tutorial_part1.md) and part_2, you should be able to understand most of the HBA Verilog peripherals in this repository.